drocarmo/wheat/README.md

-### Ruby-Jekyll-Sass-boiler
+### Wheat

-A simple Ruby-engined blog running on Jekyll and compiling Sass.
-Everything you ever needed in life.
+A simple Jekyll-Sass blog boilerplate running on Ruby.

+Everything you need to quickly build a static site, or prototype an idea.

 #### How to get started:

-1. Open your terminal in your designated directory: `git clone git@github.com:drocarmo/ruby-jekyll-sass-boiler.git`
+1. Open your terminal in your designated directory: `git clone git@github.com:drocarmo/wheat.git`

 2. Run rake